NovusAevum/agent4-implementation/README.md

 ## 🎯 Overview

-Agent4 is a robust, production-ready TypeScript framework for building autonomous AI agents with seamless integration across multiple LLM providers.
-Built with enterprise requirements in mind, it provides automatic failover, health monitoring, and a flexible workflow engine.
+Agent4 is a sophisticated Multi-Agent System (MAS) built in TypeScript for orchestrating autonomous AI agents across multiple LLM providers.
+It provides intelligent failover, real-time health monitoring, and a flexible 4-phase workflow engine designed for complex task execution.

 ### Key Highlights